Provost and Vice President for Academic Affairs

-Assistant Dean of General Education and Academic Achievement
+Assistant Dean of General Education

 Dr. Todd Gernes

-The Assistant Dean of General Education and Academic Achievement oversees the Cornerstone Program of General Education, a liberal arts curriculum featuring integrated learning communities, and the college-wide Writing Program, which includes writing-intensive First-Year Seminars and Writing-in-the-Disciplines courses situated in the majors.
+The Assistant Dean of General Education oversees the Cornerstone Program of General Education, a liberal arts curriculum featuring integrated learning communities, and the college-wide Writing Program, which includes writing-intensive First-Year Seminars and Writing-in-the-Disciplines courses situated in the majors.
 The Assistant Dean is responsible for providing leadership and expertise in curriculum design, faculty training, and learning outcomes assessment and convenes the General Education Advisory Committee and the Writing Committee.